feathersui/feathersui-starling/documentation/help/markdown/default-item-renderers.md

 { text: "Example Item" }
 ```

-For an item renderer to display “Example Item” string, it needs to know about the item's `text` property:
+For an item renderer to display "Example Item" string, it needs to know about the item's `text` property:

 ``` code
 renderer.labelField = "text";